spyder-ide/qtawesome/README.md

 MIT License.
 Copyright 2015 - The Spyder development team.
 See the [LICENSE](LICENSE) file for details.

-The Font Awesome and Elusive Icons fonts are licensed under the SIL Open Font License.
+The Font Awesome, Elusive Icons and Material Design Icons fonts are licensed under the SIL Open Font License.

 ## Contributing